Reahana/Reahana/README.md

 ### Hi there 👋

+I'm Reahana from Bangladesh.
+I'm a web designer and developer.
+I really enjoy learning languages and frameworks.
+You can check out my twitter and linkedin acoount https://twitter.com/AmandaReahana & https://www.linkedin.com/in/amanda-reahana-gomes-1450a7192/
 <!--
 **Reahana/Reahana** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.